mui/material-ui/docs/pages/careers/developer-advocate.md

 Don't meet every requirement?
 Apply anyway!
 Research shows that certain folks are less likely to apply for a role than others [unless they meet 100%](https://hbr.org/2014/08/why-women-dont-apply-for-jobs-unless-theyre-100-qualified) of the outlined qualifications.
+If this role excites you, we want to hear from you.
+We'd love for you to share the unique skills, passion, and experience you could bring to MUI.